-PG Cert/PG Dip/ MMus [all routes] (PT1245, PT1246, PT0492, PT0493, PT0494, PT0495, PT0496, PT0497)
+PG Cert/PG Dip/ MMus [all routes]

+(PT1245, PT1279, PT1246, PT1247)

 - 1. Compensation of marginal failure is not permitted on Principal Study modules - 2.
 Condonement of failed modules is not permitted for Principal Study modules - 3.
-Compensation of marginal failure is not permitted for 'The Emerging Researcher' suite of 40 credit option modules - 4.
-Condonement of failed modules for 'The Emerging Researcher' suite of 40 credit option modules is not permitted - 5.
+Compensation of marginal failure in 40 credit option modules is not permitted - 4.
+Condonement of failed 40 credit option modules is not permitted except when taken by a Musicology student - 5.
 Compensation of marginal failure is not permitted for the 'Reflective Practitioner' suite of modules - 6.
 Condonement of failed modules is not permitted for the 'Reflective Practitioner' suite of modules - 7.
 For Principal Study modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 8.
 For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 9.
 The final calculation for MMus awards is based on a weighted average of the best 180 credits out of a total of 240 credits required for the award